 Once we have opened up the blocked artery, we may use a stent to keep the artery open.
 Stents are small, wire mesh tubes that provide support inside blocked or narrowed coronary arteries, and hold them open.
 Over several weeks, the artery heals around the stents, keeping them in place and the artery open.

 Sometimes we use drug-eluting stents (DES), which are coated with a slow-release medication that helps inhibit scar tissue growth around the stent.
 This reduces the chances that the blockage will re-form (called restenosis).
 According to the U.S. Food and Drug Administration, DES does not increase the risk of clotting (called thrombosis) any more than use of a bare metal stent (BMS).
 In fact, advances in polymer stent construction and the drug elution that coats the stent makes DES more effective than BMS.

 Data show that 80 percent of patients who receive stents have low recurrence of arteries closing up again, and less than 10 percent require repeat interventions.
 With use of drug-eluting stents, the risk of scar tissue forming in the stented area is less than 10 percent.
 Many of our patients receive stents in multiple vessels.

-If restenosis occurs, Mount Sinai Heart physicians can treat it with intravascular brachytherapy.
+If restenosis occurs, Mount Sinai Fuster Heart Hospital physicians can treat it with intravascular brachytherapy.
 In this procedure, we thread a catheter to the site where it remains for a few minutes while we administer a dose of radiation that will decrease additional episodes of restenosis.